Alice Fong Yu: Career as an Educator

 After graduating from high school in 1923, Alice Fong Yu moved to San Francisco to attend the San Francisco State Teachers College.
-When she had applied in 1922, she was personally introduced the president of the college, Dr. Frederic Lister Burke.
+When she had applied in 1922, she was personally introduced the president of the college, Dr. Frederic Lister Burk.
 This introduction was made by the head of the local Red Cross, whom she had worked with and impressed with her fundraising work for the YWCA Girls Reserve.
-She was initially denied admission to the college, being told by Dr. Burke that she would not be hired for a teaching job anywhere in the country because she was Chinese.
-Fong Yu, frustrated because “”[She'd] faced so much discrimination’”, told Dr. Burke that she has no intention of staying in the US, and was instead planning on moving to China to “’teach my people’”.
-This convinced Dr. Burke to admit Fong Yu to the program, and she graduated in 1926.
+She was initially denied admission to the college, being told by Dr. Burk that she would not be hired for a teaching job anywhere in the country because she was Chinese.
+Fong Yu, frustrated because “”[She'd] faced so much discrimination’”, told Dr. Burk that she has no intention of staying in the US, and was instead planning on moving to China to “’teach my people’”.
+This convinced Dr. Burk to admit Fong Yu to the program, and she graduated in 1926.